Connorlulw/Connorlulw/README.md

-- 👋 Hi, I’m @Connorlulw
+- Hi, I’m Ronny, a 15 year old stunden from germany
-- 👀 I’m interested in Music, Motorcycles and of course coding
+- I’m interested in Music, Motorcycles and of course coding

 <!---
 Connorlulw/Connorlulw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.